Matesxs/GAN-Playground/README.md

 Conditional GAN - GAN for generating new images from latent vector and labels Pix2Pix using GAN - Model for transforming a image CycleGAN - GAN for transforming a image
+ProGAN - GAN for generating new images from latent vector, using progressive growing models and GP loss
 ```

 ## Project Folder Structure